-We're committed to providing comprehensive patient-centered care while giving students an excellent learning experience.
-Our primary purposes are to educate dental hygiene students to become competent professionals and increase the public's awareness of oral health.
-We believe quality dental hygiene care is critical to the well-being of every patient treated.
-Our dental hygiene clinic is a classroom/learning environment where student hygienists provide services.
-Our students have been evaluated to lab and clinical competency prior to treating patients in the clinic and are closely supervised during your treatment to provide optimal care.
+The NHTI Dental Hygiene program provides comprehensive patient-centered care through our Dental Clinic.
+The clinic's primary purpose is to educate dental hygiene students to become competent professionals and increase public awareness of oral health.
+Quality dental hygiene care is critical to the well-being of every patient treated.
+NHTI's dental hygiene clinic is a classroom/learning environment where student hygienists provide services at a minimal cost.
+NHTI Dental Hygiene students have been evaluated for lab and clinical competency prior to treating patients in the clinic and are closely supervised during treatment to provide optimal care.
+The Dental Hygiene Clinic is located in MacRury Hall and is open to all NHTI students, faculty, and staff, as well as the public.